toeggel/ReadTheDocs/docs/game/game-ideas.md

-- 2D character in 3D world (imagin Luci from Disenchantment)
+- 2D character in 3D world (imagine Luci from Disenchantment)